bueler/math314/index.md

 * Read the [Syllabus](assets/general/syllabus.pdf).

 * See the [Schedule](assets/general/schedule.pdf).
-Check it often to find out what happens next!
+Check it often for due dates, and to find out what happens next!

 * Check out the weekly [Homework](homework.html) assignments.

 * The [Canvas course page](https://canvas.alaska.edu/courses/7017) is important!
-Go there for your grades and solutions.
+Go there for uploading Homework, finding solutions, and seeing your grades.

 * You will want to see the [Resources](resources.html) page.